Florida Medicaid Long-Term Care Definition

 Medical / Functional Need Requirements

-For Florida long-term care Medicaid, an applicant must have a medical need for such care.
+An applicant must have a medical need for long-term care Medicaid.
 For Nursing Home Medicaid and home and community based services to delay the need for institutionalization, a Nursing Facility Level of Care (NFLOC) is required.
 Furthermore, some benefits may require additional eligibility criteria be met.
 As an example, for respite care, an inability to be left at home without supervision might be necessary.
-For long-term care services via the Regular Medicaid program, a functional need with the Activities of Daily Living (ADLs) is required, but a NFLOC is not necessarily required.
+For long-term care services via the Regular Medicaid program, a functional need with Activities of Daily Living (ADLs) is required, but a NFLOC is not necessarily required.

 Qualifying When Over the Limits